 A gift for you from Shopkeeper Stories

 SHARE THE LOVE Share your 3 favourite posts from the Facebook page and I’ll mail you the book for free – no matter where you live in the world!
-It means a lot to me that you enjoy these posts and this is my way of saying Thank You.
-Just send me a direct message on Facebook with your mailing address…
+It means a lot to me that you appreciate these posts about small business owners, and this is my way of saying Thank You.
+Just send me a…

 Keeping it real